-One thing we did notice through this section was wildlife on the side of the road, wallabies are common and we pulled over in a rest stop to watch them for a while.
+One thing we did notice through this section was wildlife on the side of the road, wallabies are common and we pulled over at a rest stop to watch them for a while.
 Another surprise was to see a superb Lyrebird run across the road in front of us, while these aren’t as rare as the Alberts Lyrebird in Queensland it was something very different and we weren’t expecting to see one on the roadside.

-We were chatting later in the day to a woman from the USA on one of the walking trails.
+We were chatting later in the day with a woman from the USA on one of the walking trails.
 She was in Australia with her son and they’d picked up a vehicle in central Sydney, her first time driving on the left and although she found leaving the city a bit nerve-wracking she wasn’t phased by the country roads coming in.

 If single lanes are a big issue for you there is an alternative.
-The road in from Oberon is 2 lanes the whole way but it is a bit steeper and makes for a long drive if coming in from the direction of Sydney or the Blue Mountains.
+The road from Oberon is 2 lanes the whole way but it is a bit steeper and makes for a long drive if coming in from the direction of Sydney or the Blue Mountains.

 Where to stay around the Jenolan Caves

 Most people visit the Jenolan Caves on a day trip as we did but with 13 cave tours plus a range of walking tracks in the surrounding hills, it would take much longer to really ‘see’ the Jenolan Caves.
 For those that can spend a night or two here, there is accommodation on-site at the historic Caves House Hotel.

 The hotel was built in 1897 as a wilderness retreat for wealthy guests.
 It has maintained its character as a beautiful heritage hotel decorated in the style of the late Victorian and early Edwardian eras.
-Don’t expect to find TV’s and phones in the rooms but those who were staying there seemed genuinely taken by but heritage charm and welcoming staff.
+Don’t expect to find TVs and phones in the rooms but those who were staying there seemed genuinely taken by its heritage charm and welcoming staff.

 Interested?
 Save these images to Pinterest.